-Another way to describe anatomic dead space, in light of this graphic, would be all the air involved in a respiratory cycle other than what ends up in the alveoli.
-Now this graphic isn't to scale, so it sort of seems as if dead space is the majority of the air involved in a respiratory cycle, but that isn) the case.
-There are tens of thousands of terminal bronchioles in a lung and hundreds of millions of alveon, so the majority of air ends up in the alveoli.
-It's also worth noting that this process is dynamic and that anatomic dead space refers to the air outside of the alveoli when those alveoli are fully inflated at peak of inspiration.
-As for quantifying this value: normal anatomic dead space is about 1ml/lb (IBW) or approximately 150ml for the average adult male patient.
-We may also see anatomic dead space estimated at 1/3 or 0.33 of tidal volume, but this only holds true if we have an appropriate tidal volume for that particular patient.
-Adustic raina
+Another way to describe anatomic dead space, in light of this graphic, would be just about all the air involved in a respiratory cycle other than what ends up in the alveoli.
+Now this graphic isn't to scale, so it sort of seems as if dead space is the majority of the air involved in a respiratory cycle, but that isn't the case.
+There are tens of thousands of terminal bronchioles in a lung and hundreds of millions of alveoli15, so the majority of air ends up in the alveoli.
+It's also worth noting that this process is dynamic and that anatomic dead space refers to the air outside of the alveoli and respiratory bronchioles when those alveoli are fully inflated at peak of inspiration.
+As for quantifying this value: normal anatomic dead space is about 2ml/kg or 1ml/lb (IBW) or approximately 150ml for the average adult male patient.
+We may also see anatomic dead space estimated at 1/3 (0.33) or 30% of tidal volume, but this only holds true if we have an appropriate tidal volume for that particular natient 16.